endless-sky/endless-sky-wiki/wiki/CreatingInterfaces.md

 A bar will be drawn from the bottom right corner of its bounding box.
 At runtime, the game may only partially complete the bar or ring, or segment it, for example, the ship hull status ring, or the fuel bar.
 The size determines the thickness of the bar or ring, the default value is 2.
+Map color allows you to use an interface color that matches the colors systems are given on the map.
+It's magnitude is a real number from -1.0 to +1.0 inclusive.
-If no color is given, "active" will be used.
+If no color or map color is given, "active" will be used.
+If both are given, map color will take precedence.

 ## Lines